Frobeniusnorm/Flint/README.md

 </div>

 # Flint
 Flint (_Frobeniusnorms Lightweight Implementation of Neural Tensors_) is a Tensor math framework based on OpenCL, allowing you to use Tensor operations, which are semi-lazily computed by the library.
-Once finished it will support gradient calculations for its operations including a feature rich gradient calculation algorithm with example implementations of the most popular optimization algorithms and loss functions for machine learning.
+It supports gradient calculations for its operations including a gradient calculation algorithm.
+Once finished it will contain example implementations of the most popular optimization algorithms, loss functions and Neural Layers for machine learning.

 ## Motivation ##
 This library was created by the frustration resulting from the inflexibility of other tensor math frameworks and their target languages for large projects.
 To ensure a high portability Flint generates OpenCL kernels for acceleration devices like GPUs on the fly.